 After being selected by the City for the project, 3CDC focused on conducting community engagement sessions to gauge what the public wanted to see in a reimagined Imagination Alley.
 The organization engaged The Storefronts Team of the Miami University Center for Community Engagement, based in OTR, to conduct several community workshops and engagement sessions, followed by a survey of nearby residents, employees, and small business owners.

-Design plans were formed based on the community feedback, and construction is set to begin.
-The mosaics for which the park is known—including the arched entryway—will be preserved, as will all existing trees.
+Design plans were formed based on the community feedback, and construction finished in September, 2021.
+The mosaics for which the park is known—including the arched entryway—have been preserved, as have all existing trees.
 Renovations include new plantings, public art, additional lighting, and expanded seating.
 The changes will allow the park to accommodate more community events like movie nights and block parties.

 - Project Cost

 - Completion Date